tbronny/tbronny/README.md

 - 😄 I’m currently working on C#, SQL and other back end development projects

-- 🔭 I have experience with HTML, CSS, JavaScript, and React
+- 🔭 I have experience with HTML, CSS, JavaScript, React, C#, SQL Server, and .NET

 - 📫 How to reach me: